Travel the World with Trip

 [Location] 07345 50 63-ro, Yeongdeungpo-gu, Seoul, Korea (Yeouido-dong, 63 building)

-Myeong-dong, one of the most interesting neighborhoods and best things to do in Seoul, is the city consumerist heaven and loaded with massive department stores, fashion boutiques and cosmetics shops offering high-quality products at competitive prices.
+Myeong-dong, one of the most interesting neighborhoods and best things to do in Seoul, is the city's consumerist heaven and is loaded with massive department stores, fashion boutiques, and cosmetics shops offering high-quality products at competitive prices.

-When it gets dark, the night market filled with street snacks appears.
-Trying the snack along the side of the street is a good way to see Korean culture.
+When it gets dark, the night market fills with street food vendors.
+Try the snacks along the street for a good way to experience Korean culture.

-[Tea House Recommendation] O'sulloc Tea House Myeongdong located at 12, Myeongdong 7-gil, Jung-gu, Seoul 04534, South Korea.
-As a nice place for tea lovers, there are many types of ice cream, coffee, cakes, and even souvenirs you could buy home made by green tea.
-Don’t miss to try it when going to Myeongdong.
+[Tea House Recommendation] O'sulloc Tea House Myeong-dong located at 12, Myeong-dong7-gil, Jung-gu, Seoul 04534, South Korea.
+As a nice place for tea lovers.
+There are many types of ice cream, coffee, cakes, and even souvenirs you could sample.
+Don’t miss it when going to Myeong-dong.